-While vacant and utility properties have a high proportion of plantable space, these land use types make up a relatively small area in Avalon Park (Fig. 5).
-Most of the land is residential, followed by transit.
+While utility and vacant properties have a high proportion of plantable space, these land use types make up a relatively small area in the 1st Ward (Fig. 5).
+Most of the land is transit followed by residential.

 Figure 5: Acres of land cover types across land uses.

 Residential and transit land use types could have the greatest impact in expanding the canopy (Fig. 6).
 However, each of these land use types require different strategies to increase canopy.
 Residents could be encouraged to plant more through tree giveaways, ordinances that encourage preservation, or stormwater tax breaks for properties that have more canopy.
 Many transit properties are publicly owned and could therefore be the easiest to work with.
 The CRTI may be able to help apply for funding for tree plantings.

 Plantable Space Area